jpdias/jpdias.github.io/_drafts/2021-09-26-sats-and-radio-notes.md

   - Another adapter hell (SMA/BNC/UHF/N/F/...);
 - Maximum sample rate is 3.2 MS/s (mega samples per second):
   - Too low sample rates can cause problems when demodulating/decoding signals;
+  - Too high sample rates can have limited use since they can be _downgraded_ due to the used communication bus (most dongles use USB 2.0) or CPU;
 - ADC native resolution is 8 bits:
   - This impacts directly the Signal to Noise Ratio (SNR), value that compares the level of a desired signal to the level of background noise;
   - The [theoretical SNR](htthttps://en.wikipedia.org/wiki/Radio_waveps://www.analog.com/en/analog-dialogue/articles/adc-input-noise.html) of a perfect **N**-bit ADC is given by 6.02 dB \* **N** + 1.76 dB;